itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ### Laplace Smoothing:

 Adding 1 to each value in our distribution.
 Pretending we've seen each vale one more time than we actually have.

+### Summary:

+The main goal of naive bayes is to ignore words that appear to be equally likely in both positive and negative sentences.
+What really makes the difference when it comes to classification is when a probability for one word is much higher for one sentiment rather than another.